 The museum has instruments from all over the world; huge sections divided by continent.
 I learn all kinds of facts about music here.
 I am particularity interested in transverse flutes, shakuhachi flutes, and Japanese taiko and tsuzumi drums.
 I also discover that the very first Japanese-made piano was made right here in Hamamatsu.
 That might explain all of the music shops, Romantic era traffic lights, museums, and two concert halls.

 There is a ‘hands-on room’ where I get to enjoy playing various instruments.
-The spinet piano is probably my favorite to play.
-I end up losing track of time in the museum, and leave after two or three hours.
+The spinet piano is probably my favourite to play.
+I end up losing track of time in the museum and leave after two or three hours.